 When people told me it would be cold on the South Island of New Zealand, I didn’t believe them.
-Know-it-all me went around all “I’m from Canada, I know cold.”
-And I do believe that I have a pretty high threshold for “cold” (relative to the entire human race, of which the majority live in warm places *cough cough* India, Africa and Southeast Asia).
+Know-it-all me went around like “I’m from Canada, I know cold.”
+And I do believe that I have a pretty high threshold for “cold” (relative to the entire human race, of which the majority live in extremely warm places.
+So when it came time to pack for winter in New Zealand, I didn’t give it much thought.

-So while the temperatures in New Zealand never got down to -36 C (which is the temperature outside my window at this current moment), it did drop below -5 C often.
-And even worse: New Zealand houses, for the most part, are not insulated and many don’t have central heating!
-Plus, it’ll cost you an arm and a leg (maybe even your first born child) to heat your house with a space heater or detached radiator.
-So basically, regardless of whether you’re inside or outside, South Island is flipping cold.
+Compounding the chilly outdoor temperatures is that the indoor temperatures aren’t much better.
+New Zealand houses, for the most part, are not insulated and don’t have central heating.
+Plus, it’ll cost you an arm and a leg (and maybe even your first born child) to heat your house with a space heater or detached radiator.
+So basically, regardless of whether you’re inside or outside, South Island is cold.

 But fear not!
 In this post I’ll outline what to pack and why, plus some tips for buying gear and background on layering.
 However, if you’d like to skip all that and just want an easy to read packing list, you’ll find one at the bottom of the page.

+This is why your outer layer is so critical.
 Your outer layout is meant to block out wind and water.
-This is your first line of defence against the elements.
+Your outer layer is the first line of defense against the elements.
 It’s also where I recommend people invest a little money into if they’re buying new gear.

 Good Rain Coat

 If you’re going to splurge on one piece of outdoor clothing, let it be your rain jacket.
-I’m not saying go out and buy a $700 super fancy Gore-tex raincoat, but buy a good raincoat from a reliable company.
+I’m not saying go out and buy a $700 super fancy Gore-tex raincoat, but a good raincoat from a reliable company will give you comfort and piece of mind.
+Here are two raincoats I have personal experience with.

 Rain Pants (optional)